rlee-aviatrix/chargepoint/README.md

 ### Migrate Spoke And Transit Gateways

+#### Prevalidation

+- From the Aviatrix Controller UI, go to Multi-Cloud Transit > List and switch to Spoke.
+- Select the spoke gateway and click on Details/Diag.
+- Go to VPC Route Table Details and click on the refresh icon.
+- For each route table, filter the Gateway field for `aviatrix`
+- Note the number of routes in each route table.
+This number is expected to be the same after migration.

 #### Detach Spokes From Transit On Old Controller

 - From the Aviatrix Controller UI, go to Multi-Cloud Transit > Setup > Attach/Detach, go to Detach Aviatrix Spoke Gateway, select the appropriate Spoke and Transit Gateways and click Detach.